looqey/projectson/README.md

     ```bash
     git clone https://github.com/looqey/projectson.git
     cd projectson
-    go mod tide
+    go mod tidy
     ```
-2. Run the application:
+2. Build and run:
+    *   **CLI:**
         ```bash
-    go run main.go
+        go build -o projectson-cli ./cmd/cli
+        ./projectson-cli --help
         ```
+    *   **GUI:**
+        ```bash
+        # For development run:
+        go run ./cmd/gui/main.go
+        # Or build:
+        # fyne package -src ./cmd/gui/ -name projectson-gui # (will create OS specific package)
+        ```

 ---

 ## Configuration

 The behavior of ProjectSon is controlled by a YAML configuration file.
-You can load and save these configurations via the GUI.
+You can load and save these configurations via the GUI or create/edit them manually.
 Here's a detailed breakdown of the fields:

 ### `root`
 -   **Type**: `String`